 Follow David Selby:

-@davidselbydotcom @davidselbyofficial @davidselbyofficial @davidselbycom @davidselbydotcom
+@davidselbycom.bsky.social @davidselbydotcom @davidselbyofficial @davidselbyofficial @davidselbydotcom @davidselbycom

 Note about social media.